The summer can be a hot and miserable time for many people, so imagine how your dog may feel in the heat.

 Use Water for Playtime

-Believe it or not, there are plenty of dogs who enjoy playing in water, so be sure to provide some water to cool them off.
+Believe it or not, there are plenty of dogs who enjoy playing in the water, so be sure to provide some water to cool them off.

 Start by spraying the hose or setting up the sprinkler as your dog runs around the backyard.